walterfreeman/ast101/final-projects.md

 * rhetorical clarity (but no points will be deducted for purely grammar mistakes)
 * intellectual effort

-The projects are due on 10 December when you take the final exam.
+The projects will be due in early December.

 Essays should be at least three pages (1 inch margins/12 point font/space-and-a-half).
 However, if you have strong ideas, I'm far more interested in the expression of your ideas than in how many pages you use to describe them.